realA10001986/Time-Circuits-Display/README.md

 ## Firmware Installation / Firmware Update

 If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file ("**timecircuits-A10001986.ino.nodemcu-32s.bin**" for A10001986 releases, "**Time_Circuits_Display_vX.YY.bin**" for CircuitSetup releases) provided in the [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases).
+Enter the [Config Portal](#the-config-portal), click on "Update", select the pre-compiled binary file ("**timecircuits-A10001986.ino.nodemcu-32s.bin**" for A10001986 releases, "**Time_Circuits_Display_vX.YY.bin**" for CircuitSetup releases) provided in the [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases), and click on *Update*.

 <details>
 <summary>Installing on a fresh ESP32...</summary>